Derangements in Subspace Actions of Finite Classical Groups: Introduction

 Next we describe the contents of this paper.
 Section \ref{preliminaries} discusses preliminaries which will be used freely throughout the paper.
 These include cycle indices for the finite classical groups, enumerative formulae for various types of irreducible polynomials, related generating function identities, and generalities about asymptotics of generating functions.

 Section \ref{alternating} studies random permutations.
-First it examines the probability that a random permutation fixes (i.e. leaves invariant) a k-set, extending a result of Dixon \cite{D} to cosets of the alternating group.
+First it examines the probability that a random permutation fixes (i.e. leaves invariant) a $k$-set, extending a result of Dixon \cite{D} to cosets of the alternating group.
 It also proves results about random permutations which will be needed in showing asymptotic equidistribution of regular semisimple elements of finite classical groups over cosets.
 Section \ref{otherWeyl} gives analogs of results of Section \ref{alternating} for other Weyl groups.

 Section \ref{maximaltori} describes relationships between maximal tori and conjugacy classes in the Weyl group.
-A typical consequence is that the proportion of elements of $GL(n,q)$ which are regular semisimple and fix (i.e. leave invariant) a k-space is at most the proportion of permutations in $S_n$ which fix a k-set.
+A typical consequence is that the proportion of elements of $GL(n,q)$ which are regular semisimple and fix (i.e. leave invariant) a $k$-space is at most the proportion of permutations in $S_n$ which fix a $k$-set.

 Section \ref{Large Fields} handles the case that the field size goes to infinity (either with fixed rank or increasing rank).
 Here we can use some algebraic geometry and algebraic group theory (although for the case of increasing rank, one needs to get precise bounds).
+In particular, we prove Theorem \ref{thm: large q} which includes Theorem \ref{thm:main} for the case $q \rightarrow \infty$.

 Section \ref{regularsemisimple} focuses on the proportions of regular semisimple elements in finite classical groups.
 It reviews and extends results of \cite{GL} and \cite{FNP}.
 It derives a cycle index for $\Omega^{\pm}(2n,q)$ in even characteristic.
 Section \ref{regularsemisimple} also uses combinatorics of maximal tori and the method of Section \ref{maximaltori} to prove equidistribution of regular semisimple elements over cosets.